DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-10-19-setting-up-permissions-iteration-5.md

 We originally planned to roll out permissions such that all users with ‘Manage org’ permissions would be prompted to set up organisational permissions.
 But we accidentally launched the feature without doing this.

-This meant that some users couldn’t do the things they needed like seeing safeguarding information even though they themselves had the permission.
-The organisational permissions weren’t set up.
+This meant that some users could not do the things they needed like seeing safeguarding information even though they themselves had the permission.
+The organisational permissions were not set up.

 When a user with ‘manage org’ permissions went to the details screen there was just a blank space to signify that there was no organisations with that permission.

 So we decided to write content to make it clear that these permissions hadn’t been set up.

 If you belong to the training provider you can set them up.
-But if you belong to the accredited body you can’t.
+But if you belong to the accredited body you cannot.
 So there’s different content depending on the situation.

 ![Screenshot of organisational permissions details page when you belong to the training provider.](manage-org-permissions--details-training-provider.png "Organisational permissions details page when you belong to the training provider")